sophiebremer/recipes/baking/pastries/rundstykke.md

 Rundstykke
 ==========

-1. Mix 25 gram of yeast (~6 gram dry yeast), 10 gram of sugar, 500 milliliter warm water (~37.5˚C) in a bowl.
+1. Mix 20 gram of sugar, 500 milliliter warm water (~37.5˚C), 25 gram of yeast (~6 gram dry yeast) in a bowl.

 2. Let this be in peace for 5 minutes.